zuedev/eldragiir.guide/src/wiki/rules.md

 We use all standard D&D 5e rules, though we have made these following changes for our own games:

+## Core Stats

+### Additional Ability Scores

+- **Insanity:** To calculate, take the sum of your Wisdom and Intelligence ability scores and half it.

+### New Trackers

+- **Honor:** This "stat" is completely ephemeral, and can only be changed through feats and roleplay actions.

 ## Combat

 - Instead of one movement and one attack per turn, **the player has two general actions** and can therefor attack twice by default.
 Some attacks and abilities, however, may hold a cost of two actions instead of one.